thpchandrika/ea-imdb-clone/README.md

 #### Technical Details
 ---
-* Use inheritance for tv series and movies.
+* Used inheritance for tv series and movies.
-* Use appropriate hibernate fetch strategies.
+* Used appropriate hibernate fetch strategies.
-* Use RabbitMQ and Kafka.
+* Used RabbitMQ and Kafka.
-* Each micro-service must contain a Dockerfile to create a docker image.
+* Each micro-service contain a Dockerfile to create a docker image.
-* Implement Eventual Consistency.
+* Implemented Eventual Consistency.
-* Each service must have `data.sql` for dummy data.
+* Each service have `data.sql` for dummy data.
 * Have 1 Kubernetes Deployment Configuration file.
-* Create a Postman collection for each endpoint.
+* Created a Postman collection for each endpoint.
-* Create API documentation with Swagger.
+* Created API documentation with Swagger.
-* Prepare a docker compose file to run your project.
+* Prepared a docker compose file to run project.
-* Use Circuit Breaker pattern for 5 methods.
+* Used Circuit Breaker pattern for 5 methods.
-* Use ELK Stack to store your application logs.
+* Used ELK Stack to store application logs.
 	* Please refer to https://www.elastic.co/what-is/elk-stack

-#### Submission
----
-* Upload your source code and project documentation to the Sakai.
-* Every member should submit the project to the Sakai.
-* Deadline: Sunday Nov 27th at 11:55 PM.
-* Project will be evaluated based on your code quality.
-It is possible that I will need to schedule meetings with students about their source-code.

-#### Important Notes
----
- * You are not allowed to share codes with your classmates.
-If detected, you will get NC.

-* Remember to respect the code honor submission policy.
-All written code must be original.
-Presenting something as one’s own work when it came from another source is plagiarism and is forbidden.

-* Plagiarism is a very serious thing in all American academic institutions and is guarded against vigilantly by every professor.